corememltd/cloud-managed-dns/README.md

     az ssh vm --subscription 00000000-0000-0000-0000-000000000000 --resource-group cloud-managed-dns --name dns-proxy-0 --local-user bob

 Remember to log out of the serial console one you have finished (typing `exit` or `logout` until you see the login prompt) and then disconnect by pressing `Ctrl`+`]` followed by `q`.

+## DNS Resolution From the Proxies

+If you have SSHed into one of the the proxy resolvers, when using `dig` you instead would use:

+    dig @168.63.129.16 SOA example.com

+**N.B.** do not change [`168.63.129.16` here as it is Azure's DNS server for local systems](https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16)